JohnB/2021adventOfCode/README.md

 <!-- And, oddly enough, it needs to be twice -->

 ### Puzzle Answer Images
-These are the ones I like
+These are the ones I like.

 * Day 1 Part 2
 ![day1part2](history/day1part2.png)